Sensory Room and Video Remote Interpreting Introduced to Allianz Stadium

 With expert guidance from Wooden Spoon, the sensory room provides a safe space where sensory input can be controlled, allowing people to enjoy the match without feeling overwhelmed.

 The sensory room will be available during match times and open to children in the local community outside of match days.
 Information on use of the sensory room is available online.
-The sensory room will be open for the Red Roses fixture against the Black Ferns on Saturday 14 September.
+To use the room, you must be registered with our Personal Assistant (PA) scheme.
+The sensory room is limited to a capacity of five PA Members plus their carer/parent/guardian (10 people in total).
+For balloted England matches, you must apply for the PA ballot when launched, saying you want to use the room, and normal ballot criteria must be met.

 In addition to the sensory room, England Rugby has introduced SignVideo's video remote interpreting, allowing deaf individuals to communicate with hearing staff at the stadium using a mobile or tablet.
 It is like having an interpreter in the same place, ideal for match days or non-match visits between staff and deaf visitors.
 QR codes located across the stadium provides instant communication with deaf British Sign Language (BSL) users, ensuring equal support for all fans.